 When is the best time to watch the Geminids in 2013?
 As a general rule, the Geminid meteor shower intensifies after midnight and produces the greatest number of meteors for a few hours, centered around 2 a.m.
 That’s true no matter where you are around the globe, and it’s true whether the moon is up or not.

-Unfortunately, while the moon is up, it’ll drown out most of the meteors.
+Unfortunately, while the moon is up, it’ll drown out some of the meteors.
 So wait until moonset, in the hours before dawn on the morning of December 14.
 This custom sunrise calendar will help you learn the time of moonset and sunrise at your precise location, on these nights.
 Be sure to click the option for moonrise/moonset times.

 What’s the best way to watch a meteor shower?
 You need to get away from city lights and find a wide open view of the sky.
 City, state and national parks are good, and you might be able to camp and make a night of it.
 Enjoy the comfort of a reclining lawn chair – the warmth of a sleeping bag – a thermos with a hot drink – a snack – and possibly star maps with a red flashlight, if you want them (you won’t need them to enjoy the meteors).

 Give your eyes at least 20 minutes time to adapt to the dark.
 Often, meteors come in spurts and are interspersed by lulls.
 So give yourself at least an hour to watch the Geminids.